TimMMartinson/Battleship-Project/README.md

 Instructions:
 - Click on start game, this will place the ai's ships.
 - Select whether you would like to place your ship horizontally or vertically.
-- Click on the lower grid to place your five ships.
+- Click on your board to place your five ships.
     - ships are placed in order from largest to smallest (5 length, 4 length, two 3 length, and 2 length)
     - If you select "Horizontal" the ship will place from left to right.
     - If you select "Vertical" the ship will place from top to bottom.
     - If you attempt to place a ship where it won't fit, you will be alerted and have to try again.
 - Click on the cells in the top grid to attack
-    - The result of "Hit" or "Miss" will display below, hits will turn red and misses will turn black.
+    - The result of "Hit" or "Miss" will display, hits will turn red and misses will turn black.
 - The AI attacks after you
     - As the game progresses, the ai can take longer to find a legal attack
 - Once the game is over you can click the Start Game button to start a new game.